 Just have a look at this video:

-When it comes to UPVC door security, inadequate cylinder locks are one of the biggest problems you will face.
+When it comes to UPVC door security, inadequate and insecure cylinder locks are one of the biggest problems you will face.
 If you have a door with an anti-snap lock, then you can skip this step completely, but if you don’t, you should eliminate the risk as soon as possible.

 Avocet ABS door locks are pretty popular because they successfully prevent snapping: the external part consists of two parts that break away when a burglar tries to snap the lock.
 The intruder won’t have access to the locking points but you still be able to open the door from the inside.

 When it comes to door security, multi-point locks are unbeatable.
 Their main part is a long strip on the edge of the door that secures the door to the frame at several points.

 Many modern UPVC doors come with a multi-point lock and usually the more locking points they have the more secure they are.
 Replacing an existing lock system with a multi-point one is not the cheapest improvement but it’s one of the few ones that can dramatically enhance security.

-Sash Jammers are rather easy and fast to install and only cost a few bucks.
+Sash jammers are pretty quick and easy to install and only cost a few bucks.
 They can be a great addition to UPVC door security but only when installed properly.

 If your door frame contains reinforcing steel you can fit the sash jammer simply onto the door frame.
 While fixing the sash jammer don’t forget to check the compression of the sash jammer arm on the door frame: you want it to be tight, but not so tight that would prevent easy rotation.

 One possible disadvantage of certain models is that when they become loose, they might drop down after you close the door locking you out.
 You can prevent this situation by proper installation and choosing sash jammers whose arms cannot be turned upwards.